alexrs/concerto/README.md

 # Concerto
-Concerto is a command line tool that creates a playlist in Spotify with the top songs artists use to play in concerts.
+Concerto is a command line tool that creates a playlist in Spotify with the top songs artists usually plays in concerts.

 This songs are obtained from [setlist.fm](http://setlist.fm)